 Participants should practice Leave No Trace principles to the maximum extent practicable.
 If you packed it in - you pack it out!
 All units are expected to police their camping area and remove all trash to the dumpsters located behind the dining hall or at the front of camp near the barn.
 Trash that will not fit in the dumpsters becomes the responsibility of the unit to remove from the campground.
 Do not pile trash next to the dumpsters.
-If the dumpsters are full at time of checkout then units MUST pack out their trash and dispose of it properly.
+If the dumpsters are full at time of checkout then units MUST pack out their trash and make arrangements for proper disposal.